 This ratio demonstrates the amount of reserves available to meet withdrawals in demand deposit accounts.
 Too high a ratio may indicate large cash reserves and an inefficient allocation towards earning assets.

-This ratio measures the extent that deposit fund loans and is good analysis of the role of deposits as a funding source.
+This ratio measures the extent that deposits fund loans and provides good analysis of the role of deposits as a funding source.

 Download our eBook on managing multiple bottom lines in microfinance to learn how to measure financial and social performance.